Texas Tech football: Transfer DE Robert Wooten joins Red Raiders

 “I want to thank VT.
 With a heavy heart, I have decided to enter the transfer portal.”
 Wooten wrote on social media last week.
 “This has nothing to do with the coaches or the program.
 This is where I wanted to be.
 This was an issue that was out of their hands and mine.
 I accept responsibility and will move on to a different path.
 I look forward to seeing what my future holds.”

 While Wooten doesn’t elaborate on his departure from Va.
 Tech, what is clear is that he’s the caliber of player that Texas Tech needs to continue to add to the mix.
 In the class of 2020, he was rated the No. 27 weakside defensive end in the nation and the No. 75 player in Texas by the 247Sports.com composite rankings.

 In addition to Texas Tech and Virginia Tech, he held offers out of high school from the likes of Arizona, Missouri, SMU, Arizona, Arkansas, Cal, Houston, Syracuse, Vanderbilt, and Wisconsin among others.

 More from Wreck'Em Red

-- Texas Tech football: The 5 most indispensable Red Raiders in 2022
+- Texas Tech baseball: Red Raiders hold off UCONN in NCAA Tournament